Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

 Here, $H_{1+\theta}^\uparrow(X^n|Y^n)$ is the conditional R\'enyi entropy introduced by Arimoto \cite{arimoto:75}, which we shall call {\em upper conditional R\'enyi entropy} (cf.~\eqref{eq:upper-conditional-renyi}).
 On the other hand, $H_{1+\theta}^\downarrow(X^n|Y^n)$ is the conditional R\'enyi entropy introduced in \cite{hayashi:10}, which we shall call the {\em lower conditional R\'enyi entropy}.
 Although there are several other definitions of conditional R\'enyi entropies, we will only use these two in this paper; see \cite{teixeira:12, iwamoto:13} for extensive review on conditional R\'enyi entropies.

-Although the above mentioned conditional R\'enyi entropies are additive for i.i.d. random variables, they are not additive for Markov chains, which is a difficulty to derive non-asymptotic bounds for Markov chains.
+Although the above mentioned conditional R\'enyi entropies are additive for i.i.d. random variables, they are not additive for Markov chains, which is a difficulty to derive finite-length bounds for Markov chains.
 In general, it is not easy to evaluate the conditional R\'enyi entropies for Markov chains.
 Thus, we consider two assumptions on transition matrices (see Assumption \ref{assumption-Y-marginal-markov} and Assumption \ref{assumption-memory-through-Y} of Section \ref{section:preparation-multi}).
 Without Assumption \ref{assumption-Y-marginal-markov}, it should be noted that even the conditional entropy rate is difficult to be evaluated.
 Under Assumption \ref{assumption-Y-marginal-markov}, we introduce the lower conditional R\'enyi entropy for transition matrices $H_{1+\theta}^{\downarrow,W}(X|Y)$ (cf.~\eqref{eq:definition-lower-conditional-renyi-markov}).
 Then, we evaluate the lower conditional R\'nyi entropy for the Markov chain in terms of its transition matrix counterpart.
 More specifically, we derive an approximation

-This evaluation gives non-asymptotic bounds under Assumption \ref{assumption-Y-marginal-markov}.
+where an explicit form of $O(1)$ is also derived.
+This evaluation gives finite-length bounds under Assumption \ref{assumption-Y-marginal-markov}.
 Under more restrictive assumption, i.e., Assumption \ref{assumption-memory-through-Y}, we also introduce the upper conditional R\'enyi entropy for a transition matrix $H_{1+\theta}^{\uparrow,W}(X|Y)$ (cf.~\eqref{eq:definition-upper-conditional-renyi-markov}).
 Then, we evaluate the upper R\'enyi entropy for the Markov chain in terms of its transition matrix counterpart.
 More specifically, we derive an approximation

-This evaluation gives non-asymptotic bounds that are tighter than those obtained under Assumption \ref{assumption-Y-marginal-markov}.
+where an explicit form of $O(1)$ is also derived.
+This evaluation gives finite-length bounds that are tighter than those obtained under Assumption \ref{assumption-Y-marginal-markov}.